UMAprotocol/docs/docs/developers/optimistic-oracle-integration.md

 The Optimistic Oracle is a powerful tool for smart contracts that need quick and secure resolution of any kind of off-chain data, and this tutorial is only scratching the surface.

+To learn more about the Optimistic Oracle, see the [full contract documentation](https://docs-dot-uma-protocol.appspot.com/uma/contracts/OptimisticOracle.html).

+If you'd like to test your contract on Kovan or Ethereum mainnet, you can find deployed addresses [here](https://docs.umaproject.org/dev-ref/addresses).

-To learn more about the Optimistic Oracle, see the [full contract documentation](https://docs-dot-uma-protocol.appspot.com/uma/contracts/OptimisticOracle.html), and if you have ideas or questions about something you'd like to build, join our community on [Discord](https://discord.com/invite/jsb9XQJ).
+If you have ideas or questions about something you'd like to build, join our community on [Discord](https://discord.com/invite/jsb9XQJ).